 Nursing, B.S.N.

-The Bachelor of Science in Nursing is offered by the School of Nursing at MTSU.
-The Nursing Program consists of four academic years.
-Upon successful completion of the program, graduates are awarded the B.S.N. degree and become eligible to sit for the National Council Licensure Examination (NCLEX) for Registered Nurses.
+MTSU's School of Nursing offers The Bachelor of Science in Nursing.
+The Nursing B.S.N. program consists of four academic years.
+Upon successful completion, graduates earn their degree and become eligible to sit for the National Council Licensure Examination (NCLEX) for Registered Nurses.

 Nurses are the most trusted health care professionals today.
 Nurses work in various roles in the healthcare facility and in the community.
-Students who care about people, about technology, about science, and the community can join the MTSU School of Nursing's competitive and robust undergraduate program to develop their commitment to the art and science of nursing.
-Nursing students sometimes find the leap from classroom learning to clinical practice daunting, but nursing students at MTSU spend approximately 200 hours in clinical simulation labs with specialty practice manikins, which allows them to gain experience and confidence in a safe environment.
+Students who care about people, technology, science, and the community can join the MTSU School of Nursing's competitive and robust undergraduate program to develop their commitment to the art and science of nursing.
+Nursing students sometimes find the leap from classroom learning to clinical practice daunting.
+However, nursing students at MTSU spend approximately 200 hours in clinical simulation labs with specialty practice manikins.
+This allows them to gain experience and confidence in a safe environment.
 Students also log more than 500 hours in various practice areas providing care at community partners in Middle Tennessee.
-All applicants will be admitted based on academic candidacy route of admissions and rank-ordered based on composite score.
+All applicants are admitted based on academic candidacy route of admissions and rank-ordered based on composite score.

 Careers